zulip/zulip/docs/production/authentication-methods.md

 We recommend running this command in a **regular cron job**, to pick up name changes made on your LDAP server.

+All of these data synchronization options have the same model:
+* New users will be populated automatically with the name/avatar/etc. from LDAP (as configured) on account creation.
+* The `manage.py sync_ldap_user_data` cron job will automatically
+  update existing users with any changes that were made in LDAP.
+* You can easily test your configuration using `manage.py query_ldap`.
+  Once you're happy with the configuration, remember to restart the Zulip server with `/home/zulip/deployments/current/scripts/restart-server` so that your configuration changes take effect.

 When using this feature, you may also want to
 [prevent users from changing their display name in the Zulip UI][restrict-name-changes], since any such changes would be automatically overwritten on the sync